 When using a forward facing child seat on a rear seat, always remove the head restraint from that seat.
+See Head restraints (page 74).

-When fitting a child seat using the vehicle seat belts make sure the belts are not slack.
+When using a child seat with a seat belt, make sure that the seat belt is not slack or twisted.

-Note: When using a child restraint on a front seat, it may prove difficult to tighten the lap section of the seat belt without slack remaining.
-If this is the case, adjust the seatback to the fully upright position and raise the height of the seat.
+Note: Alwavs adjust the front passenger seat to its fully rearwards position.
+If it proves difficult to tighten the lap section of the seat belt without slack remaining, adjust the seatback to the fully upright position and raise the height of the seat.
 See Front seats (page 71).

 Mass group categories

-Seating positions 0 0+ ı II III
+Seating positions 0 0+ 1 2 3

 Up to 10 kg Up to 13 kg 9 to 18 kg 15 to 25 kg 22 to 36 kg

-Front passenger seat with airbag Х Х U U U
+Front passenger seat with airbag ON Х Х UF UF UF

-Front passenger seat without airbag U U U U U
+Front passenger seat with airbag OFF U U U U U

 Second row rear seats U U U U U

 Third row rear seats U U U U U